Frequently asked questions for BREEAM / Code for Sustainable Homes training

 The exam results are issued 15 working days from completing the exam.

-Once the application has been received it may take up to three weeks to process the licence agreement.
+Once a correctly completed application has been received it may take up to seven working days to process the licence agreement.

 Yes, however we require full payment in order to reserve a place on the course.

 You are not required to bring a laptop with you.
 All course material is provided on the day, and is included within your course fee.

 Yes.
 The course fee includes all course material and the examination.

 Please refer to our terms and conditions section.

 VAT receipts are provided by our finance department.
 If booking online you will receive an automatic VAT receipt from our Netbanx booking facility.
 If submitting a booking form, you will need to select the VAT receipt option.